 Teachers are also trained on a corresponding assessment system, Teaching Strategies Gold: Objectives for Development and Learning Assessment Tool.
 This allows teachers to accurately track children’s progress and identify areas that need further attention.

 Acknowledging the importance of creating good habits early in life, Central Park ELC promotes healthy eating.
-The school recommends that parents provide nutritious food for snack and lunch.
-Teachers also help the young students learn to make healthy choices by including weekly cooking projects.
-Help them understand the importance health-related concepts through hands-on methods.
+The school recommends that parents provide nutritious food for snacks and lunch.
+Teachers also help young students learn to make healthy choices by including weekly cooking projects.
+Help them understand the importance of health-related concepts through hands-on methods.

-To improve the young learners’ community-based skills, students participate in class trips to city landmarks.
+To improve young learners’ community-based skills, students participate in class trips to city landmarks.
 Teachers also take their students to visit beautiful, nearby parks for games and events.
-On a typical day at Central Park ELC,the young learners participate in activities that address literacy, math, or science as well as instructional, motor activities.
+On a typical day at Central Park ELC, the young learners participate in activities that address literacy, math, or science as well as instructional, motor activities.
 Central Park ELC also incorporates technology into everyday programming.